The advantages and challenges of servitization

 In this blog we delve a little deeper into some the advantages and challenges of servitization and the types of companies that servitize.

-We have talked about what servitization is, its importance and some of its drivers.
-In the last part of this series we delve a little deeper into some the advantages and challenges of servitization and the types of companies that servitize.
-To start, why would you want to servitize in the first place?
+We have discussed what servitization is, its importance, and some of its drivers.
+In the last part of this series, we will delve a little deeper into some of the advantages and challenges of servitization, as well as the types of companies that adopt it.
+To begin, why would you want to servitize in the first place?

 Advantages of servitization